 That’s right; it's vital to take the time to keep track of what you spend daily.

-Whether it means logging it on a spending app or writing it down in a notebook, keep track of where your money is going.
+Whether logging it on a spending app or writing it down in a notebook, keep track of where your money is going.

 Chances are you’ll discover you’ve been spending far too much money on eating out or going to the movies.

-By observing your spending habits, you can learn how to improve your money-making decisions moving forward.
-Plus, creating this habit now will reinforce positive spending habits as you get older.
+By observing your spending habits, you can learn to improve your money-making decisions in the future.
+Plus, creating this habit now will reinforce positive spending habits as you age.

 Don’t forget to log your bills because that’ll also be very telling.